“Let your food be your medicine and your medicine your food”. -Hippocrates

 Preheat the oven to 350°F.

 Heat a large saucepan on medium heat.
-Toast the raw millet for 5 minutes until fragrant and start making popping sound.
+Toast the raw millet for 5 minutes until fragrant and start making a popping sound.
 Add 2 cups of water in the saucepan carefully and season with salt.
 Give a good stir.
 Turn the heat to high and bring the mixture to a boil.
 Lower the heat, cover the pot and simmer for about 15 minutes until all the liquid get absorbed.
 Removed from the heat and let sit for 10 minutes.
-Now, fluff cooked millet with fork, and taste for seasoning.
+Now, fluff the cooked millet with fork, and taste for seasoning.

 Add roasted vegetables, chopped herbs, slices of radishes and pomegranate seeds to the cooked millet.
 Add cilantro lemon dressing and mix well.
 Serve hot or cold!